lexrobotics-pb/2016-8379/README.txt

 FIRST FTC TEAM #8379 REPOSITORY 2015-2016 SEASON
 ***************************************************************
 # HELLO WORLD
+> Welcome to this wonderful document that guides you through the trek of software development
+> Please follow these guidelines if you do not wish to be eaten by other programmers
+> As we are a group that functions like any other normal, social group of people, plz follow the same moral standards.
+Aka
+  > Give proper credit to people who have worked on things
+  > Be respectful of other ideas and keep an open mind, software is flexible and allows for different ways of implementation
+  > Write READABLE code, add comments when appropriate
+  > Moderate trolling is allowed, but don't go overboard
+  > When in doubt, stay classy

 # CREATING A CLASS
 > Please commit using your personal accounts, not the team account